 NoteAll Cobalt pentesters have signed a Non-Disclosure Agreement (NDA).

-Now that you’ve filled in the details, you can start planning the actual pentest.
+Now that you’ve filled in the details, you can start planning and scoping the actual pentest.